mmis1000/simple-page-flip/docs/get-started.md

 </div>
 ```

-There will be 4 layers in this order
+There will be 4 layers in this order.

 1. front
-    - the page front that being folded, can have any content you want
+    - the page front that is being folded, can have any content you want
 2. shadow
     - a decoration layer with no default appearance
 3. back
-    - the page back that folded to font, can have any content you want
+    - the page back that is folded to font, can have any content you want
 4. effect
     - a decoration layer with no default appearance

-Each of them should have same height and width set and overlap on same position
+Each of them should have the same height and width set and overlap on the same position.

 <DemoSetupWithoutStyle/>

-And then you apply style in `EffectStyle` to each one with js,
+And then you apply styles in `EffectStyle` to each one with js,
 or pre-render using some frameworks,
-or copy the generated style into normal css stylesheet
+or copy the generated style into normal css stylesheet.

 ```typescript
 const rootEl = document.querySelector('.root')!